-Some features: (1) Notice that a person head maybe occluded by umbrella.
-(2) Head maybe show in a lateral view or show the back side of head.
-These view should imitate in data collection stage, while data augmentation stage only imitate the real occlusion relationship rather than different viewpoints.
-(3) In rare cases, in a image, a region inlcudes only visible a small part of human that is still annotated as a person, such as only close-up hands or a foot can be seen.

-These features can generalize to all kinds of animals, which possibly show their heads in pictures as photographers can make the objects in their picture easy to be understood.
+Some notable features for occlusion in object detection are as follows: 1) A person's head may be occluded by an umbrella.
+2) The head may appear in a lateral view or show the back side, which should be considered during data collection.
+In the data augmentation stage, the focus should be on imitating the real occlusion relationships, not the varying viewpoints.
+3) In rare cases, an image might show only a small part of a human, such as close-up hands or a foot, while still being annotated as a person.
+These features can be generalized to other categories, including animals, which typically present their heads in pictures to facilitate recognition by the observer.

-COCO is a general dataset which contains large diversity of each category.
-In COCO, each category may appear in abundant environments and light conditions, with diversity of gestures and viewpoints.
-For example, a animal category named 'bear' has many sub-categories, such as polar bear, black bear, brown bear and raccoon.
-We can add a new category with little number of images like dozens of images, then train a detection network well, which includes all categories besides our new category.
+The COCO dataset, being highly diverse, includes numerous environments, lighting conditions, gestures, and viewpoints.
+For instance, the 'bear' category has multiple sub-categories like polar bear, black bear, brown bear, and raccoon.
+By adding a new category with only a small number of images—such as dozens of images—it is possible to train a detection network effectively, incorporating both the new and existing categories.

-For stuffs have small size, like toothbrush, remote controller, may have near view or remote view, so the object sizes in picture vary in large range.
-There is a question: is it useful that use small size object occlusion distribution in large size objects? we find it is useful, and can be even better with image scale changing as data augmentation.
+For smaller objects, like toothbrushes or remote controllers, the objects may be captured in both close-up and distant views, leading to significant variation in object sizes within images.
+A common question arises: is it useful to apply small object occlusion distributions to larger objects?
+Our findings suggest that it is indeed useful, and performance can be further improved by applying image scaling as a data augmentation technique.

-We also analyze Open Images Dataset \cite{kuznetsova2020open}.
-Each category has more samples as well as more diversity.
-It show 4 types of annotation: Detection, Segmentation, Relationships and Localized Narratives.
-Detection is annotated with bounding boxes.
-Segmentation is annotated with polygons.
-Relationships show many kind of relationships between human and objects or between different objects.
-Relationships use dotted-line bounding boxes that show one object is in another object.
-These relationships also strong relate to data occlusion distribution of categories and give us inspiration.
-We show one Relationships image in Fig. \ref{Fig3}, which describes a contain relationship between a piatter and a tomato.
+We also analyzed the Open Images Dataset \cite{kuznetsova2020open}, which contains a larger number of samples and greater diversity across categories.
+The dataset provides four types of annotations: Detection, Segmentation, Relationships, and Localized Narratives.
+Detection annotations use bounding boxes, while Segmentation annotations are represented by polygons.
+The Relationships annotation captures various interactions between humans and objects or between different objects, with dotted-line bounding boxes indicating one object being contained within another.
+These relationships are closely tied to the data occlusion distribution of categories and offer valuable insights for our work.